 Lawmakers unveil new anti-corruption measures

 ALBANY, N.Y.
-(AP) — State lawmakers in New York are unveiling new measures intended to address chronic corruption problem in a state where 30 lawmakers have left office facing criminal or ethical allegations since 2000.
+(AP) — Lawmakers in New York unveiled new measures Tuesday intended to address chronic corruption problems in a state where 30 lawmakers have left office facing criminal or ethical allegations since 2000.

-Democratic Sen. Todd Kaminsky, meanwhile, announced legislation to require elected officials to close campaign accounts within two years of a criminal conviction.
-The proposal is intended to address so-called “zombie” campaign accounts, which disgraced politicians have used to pay their own defense bills.
+Another legislative proposal announced Tuesday would require elected officials to close campaign accounts within two years of a criminal conviction.
+That proposal, from Sen. Todd Kaminsky of Long Island, is intended to address so-called “zombie” campaign accounts, which disgraced politicians have used to pay their own defense bills.